ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 ---

 ## What we did this week

 This week the group focused entirely on building the MMHN network in Cisco Packet Tracer.
 The goal was to take the logical design from earlier weeks and turn it into a working simulation.
-We configured VLANs, inter-campus routing, wireless, access control, firewall zones, and IPSec VPN tunnels across all three campuses.
+We configured VLANs, inter-campus routing, wireless, access control, firewall zones, IPSec VPN tunnels, and a backup server across all three campuses.

 ---
-## Network Design Final
+## Final Network Design

 <img width="1915" height="1621" alt="Networkdesignfinal drawio" src="https://github.com/user-attachments/assets/25ee0967-1c1b-41fc-a098-76806005c8f4" />

-"C:\Users\ashik\OneDrive\Dokumen\NetworkDesign.drawio"

 ## Device setup